Red Party (Norway): Economic policy and views on the welfare state

-The party supports the existing welfare state in Norway and high taxation upon the wealthy as a means of tackling continuing inequality in Norway.
-Since its formation, notable groups have merged with the party, the most notable example of this being the Trotskyist International Socialists.
-The party consists of various internal factions, including Trotskyists, Marxist–Leninists, and democratic socialists.
-One of the Red Party's primary objectives is to protect the Norwegian welfare state, calling for the government to spend 30 to 40 billion Norwegian krones on the public sector to counter the financial crisis of 2007–2008.
-Red politician Mimir Kristjansson said that the "right-wing parties have proved their willingness to dismantle the very foundation of our welfare state."
-According Kristjansson, the socialist parties, along with the Labour Party, need to be forced into a policy which strongly protects the welfare model for the poor.
-In the aftermath of the 2021 Norwegian parliamentary election, Kristjansson said that the political right promoted, funded by the right-wing fundraiser billionaire Stein Erik Hagen, and engaged in a Red Scare campaign "to brand the Red Party as supporters of Stalinist genocide and Communist dictatorship" in which the party is seen as "just as bad as Nazism", even though "it has fought long and hard to convince voters of their commitment to a democratic form of Marxist socialism built on the proud Norwegian labor movement's most radical traditions."
+Member of the Storting, Mímir Kristjánsson has said that the "right-wing parties have proven their willingness to dismantle the very foundation of our welfare state."
+According to Kristjánsson, the socialist parties, along with the Labour Party, need to be forced into a policy which strongly protects the welfare system for the poor.

+In the aftermath of the 2021 Norwegian parliamentary election, Kristjánsson said that the political right, funded by the right-wing fundraiser-billionaire Stein Erik Hagen, engaged in a Red Scare campaign "to brand the Red Party as supporters of a Stalinist genocide and Communist dictatorship" in which the party is seen as "just as bad as the Nazi Party", even though "it has fought long and hard to convince voters of their commitment to a democratic form of Marxist socialism built on the proud Norwegian labor movement's most radical traditions."